Stroll through a historic forest

 Steckle woods is an upland woodlot with mature maple-beech forest that has been here since before European settlement.
 The forest has been maturing since a forest fire disturbed it in 1805.
 The trail is usually dry and easy, whether during spring flower season or when leaves are golden in fall.
 Several EcoPosts reveal hidden details of past events including grazing and gravel pit activity.

-These attractions are nearby: Steckle Woods Heritage Farm, The Regional Museum, Homer Watson House art gallery, Homer Watson Park and Huron Natural Area.
+These attractions are nearby: Steckle Woods Heritage Farm, Ken Seiling Waterloo Regional Museum, Homer Watson House art gallery, Homer Watson Park and Huron Natural Area.

 43.409414, -80.463185 and

-Biking: A roadside cycle trail comes from the south along Homer Watson Boulevard.
-Unfortunately there are no other bike-friendly approaches.
+Biking: A roadside trail is being built (fall 2019) to approach Steckles Woods from North or South along Homer Watson Boulevard.
 The woods themselves are not set up for biking.

 By Bus: Grand River Transit #12 from Forest Glen Plaza or Fairview Mall